Frequently Asked Questions

 I don't live in Colorado, can we still work together?

 Currently I am only licensed to see counseling/ psychotherapy clients who are in Colorado.
-I am able to offer coaching services to those who live out of state, however.
-Coaching is different from psychotherapy.
+I am able to offer coaching services to those who live out of state.
 You can find more info about my coaching services here.

 What can I expect when I reach out?